 Summer program components:

-Summer Associates are assigned two practice areas to clerk in during their 6-8 week clerkship.
+Summer Associates are assigned two practice areas to clerk in during their clerkship.
+Our Summer Associate Program is 6-8 weeks for 1L law students and 8-10 weeks for 2L law students.
 They are also assigned a Partner and Associate advisor in each section during their time here.
 The Summer Associates receive a wide range of work and training opportunities.